Sales has long been regarded as a numbers game. The more prospects you pump into your sales pipeline, the higher your chances of closing a deal.

 Although often associated with marketing strategies, sales teams can also benefit from using buyer personas.
 Statistics show that 71% of companies that exceed sales goals have documented personas (Cintell).
 These semi-fictional profiles help establish trends and behaviors amongst your ideal customers, including:

-Using data analytics, surveys, or direct feedback from actual customers, the personas you create will allow you to pinpoint similar profiles within your prospects list.
+Using data analytics, surveys, or direct feedback from actual customers, the personas you create will allow you to pinpoint similar profiles within your prospects list and ensure every target of sales aligns with your ideal customer profile.

 2. Build a Prospect “Grading” Strategy